Acute Mesenteric Ischemia Medication

 Alteplase, tissue plasminogen activator (Activase)

-Alteplase is a synthetic tissue plasminogen activator (tPA) used to manage acute myocardial infarction, ischemic stroke, and pulmonary embolism.
+Alteplase is a synthetic tissue plasminogen activator (tPA) used to manage acute myocardial infarction (MI), ischemic stroke, and pulmonary embolism.
 Its use in AMI is controversial and potentially dangerous.
-Alteplase may be indicated in patients with embolic AMI if no signs of peritonitis are present.
+Alteplase may be indicated in patients with acute mesenteric arterial embolism (AMAE; ie, embolic AMI) if no signs of peritonitis are present.
 The safety and efficacy of concomitant administration with aspirin and heparin during the first 24 hours after onset of symptoms have not been investigated.

 Reteplase (Retavase)

 Reteplase is a recombinant tPA that forms plasmin after facilitating cleavage of endogenous plasminogen.
-In clinical trials with acute myocardial infarction, reteplase has been shown to be comparable to tPA in achieving TIMI (thrombolysis in myocardial infarction risk score) 2 or 3 patency 2 or 3 patency at 90 minutes.
-Heparin and aspirin usually are given concomitantly and after.
+In clinical trials with acute MI, reteplase has been shown to be comparable to tPA in achieving TIMI (thrombolysis in MI risk score) 2 or 3 patency at 90 minutes.
+Heparin and aspirin usually are given concomitantly and afterward.

 Tenecteplase (TNKase)

-Tenecteplase is a modified version of alteplase (t-PA) made by substituting 3 amino acids of alteplase.
-It can be given as a single bolus over a 5-second infusion, instead of over 90 minutes with alteplase.
-Tenecteplase appears to cause less nonintracranial bleeding, but it has a similar risk of intracranial bleeding and stroke as alteplase.
-Base the dose on the patient's weight.
-Because tenecteplase contains no antibacterial preservatives, reconstitute it immediately before use.
+Tenecteplase is a modified version of alteplase (tPA) made by substituting 3 amino acids of alteplase.
+It can be given as a single bolus over a 5-second infusion, instead of over 90 minutes as with alteplase.
+Tenecteplase appears to cause less nonintracranial bleeding than alteplase does, but it poses a similar risk of intracranial bleeding and stroke.
+The dose should be based on the patient's weight.
+Because tenecteplase contains no antibacterial preservatives, it must be reconstituted immediately before use.

 Anticoagulants